cardano-scaling/hydra/hydraw/README.md

 You can choose the network by specifying `HYDRAW_NETWORK`.

-This value contain either network magic number in case you want to run hydraw on one of the testnets or a string "mainnet".
+This value contains either network magic number in case you want to run hydraw on one of the testnets or a string "mainnet".

 In case HYDRAW_NETWORK is not set we default to `Testnet (NetworkMagic 42)`.